 Looking for more?

 Learn more about healthy weight loss with 5 Calorie Counting Questions You Need the Right Answers To and The Biggest Mistakes Dieters Make.
 Or, come see us in person!
-The YMCA of Middle Tennessee offers Nutrition Counseling and Personal Training at many of our centers.
+Get more information on YMCA memberships and health and fitness programs at your local YMCA fitness center near you.